json-quiz/json-quiz/_spec/match-question.md

   * must be an array

-  * must contain at least two items
+  * must contain at least one item

   * Each item: